RichardDB7/RichardDB7/README.md

-### Hi Humans👋
+### <h2>Hi Humans👋 My Name Is Ricardo</h2>
-My name is Ricardo, I´am Software Developer and Tester.
+I´am Software Developer and Tester.
 I come from the galaxy of bytes to code without limits!
 I´m currently learning Js, and I am in the second year of Higher Technician in Computer Systems Analysis.

 ## 👨‍🏫 Education :